R&D Tax Credits

 What are R&D Tax Credits?

 R&D tax credits are a government incentive designed to promote innovation in the UK, whilst simultaneously stimulating the economy.
-The scheme, run by HMRC, rewards companies who invest time and money into developing new (or improving existing) products, processes or services.
+The scheme, run by HMRC since the year 2000, rewards companies who invest time and money into developing new (or improving existing) products, processes or services.

 Key HMRC Statistics: